 Can The Complainant Drop The Charges?

-No. The decision as to whether family violence charges will be dropped lies solely with the prosecutor.
+“After a domestic violence arrest, can my spouse drop the charges?”
+This is a common question the day after a domestic disturbance and the answer is usually no. The decision as to whether family violence charges will be dropped lies solely with the prosecutor.
 The state will prosecute family violence and domestic assault cases with or without the cooperation of the alleged victim.
 Many jurisdictions, including Harris County, have a special section of aggressive prosecutors who prosecute people charged with domestic assault or family violence.
 These prosecutors often try to force a reluctant spouse to testify for the prosecution.

 The general rule is that a prosecutor can compel a reluctant spouse to testify in court in a family violence or domestic violence assault case.
 However, there are exceptions to the general rule and circumstances in which a spouse cannot be forced to testify.